 Land management and administration is considered a core public good and critical infrastructure that needs to be effectively and efficiently managed.
-In addition, it is important to highlight that land provides for ecological, spiritual, cultural, recreational, and economic goods and services as well as being a predominant and key driver of the NWT GDP.
+In addition, it is important to highlight that land provides for ecological, spiritual, cultural, recreational and economic goods and services as well as being a predominant and key driver of the NWT GDP.
 As such, it is critical that lands are managed efficiently and effectively to maximize the benefits to the people of the NWT.
+It is important to note that land management and land use has cross-departmental and cross-government implications as the GNWT is not only the landowner, but a significant land user as well.
+Similarly, the interests of the GNWT need to be balanced against other government users such as Indigenous governments and the Federal government.
 At times, this will be challenging especially when dealing with diametrically opposed philosophical slants and competing interests related to the debate between development and conservation.

 It is further complicated by the unique land ownership dynamics within the NWT as well as the geo-political circumstances related to Indigenous self-government.
 Land is sacred to Indigenous peoples and as significant landowners; they demand a prominent role in the management of the land and resources of the NWT.
-Some of this role is spelled out in constitutionally entrenched Lands, Resources and Self-government Agreements and the institutions of public government where they have guaranteed participation including Land and Water Boards, Wildlife Boards, Environmental Impact Review Boards and Land Use Planning Boards.
+Some of this role is spelled out in constitutionally entrenched Lands, Resources and Self-government Agreements and, in particular, the institutions of public government where they have guaranteed participation including Land and Water Boards, Wildlife Boards, Environmental Impact Review Boards and Land Use Planning Boards.
 This management approach is further defined by the establishment of an Intergovernmental Council on Resource Management under the Devolution Final Agreement where Indigenous governments and the GNWT will work together as landowners for the purpose of coordinating the management of land and resources in the NWT.

 All of this is in an environment with both settled and unsettled Lands, Resources and Self-government Agreements.
 Also, the operating environment includes some Indigenous governments not accepting that the GNWT has a legitimate right to own or manage the lands of the NWT.
-This means the GNWT, and especially the Department of Environment and Climate Change (ECC), must operate with full respect and recognition of Indigenous rights and knowledgeable of their constitutional obligations to consult and/or their duty to accommodate while under the always present threat of legal action.
+This means the GNWT, and specifically, the Department, must operate with full respect and recognition of Indigenous rights and knowledgeable of their constitutional obligations to consult and/or their duty to accommodate while under the always present threat of legal action.